-B.2.1 SI-C-RGROUP_OPEN
+B.1.1.1 SI-C-RGROUP OPEN

-The SI layer can enable a list of one or more GIDs at any time using the SI-C-RGROUP_OPEN-REQ primitive, containing an unordered list of the requested BSM_GIDs.
+The SI layer enables one GID at any time using the SI-C-RGROUP_OPEN-REQ primitive, containing the announced BSM_GID.

-The SD layer should respond to the request using the SI-C-RGROUP_OPEN-CFM primitive which contains a copy of the list of BSM_GID together with a set of updated Cause Codes to indicate if each GID was successfully enabled.
+The SD layer should respond to the request using the SI-C-RGROUP_OPEN-CFM primitive which contains a copy of the announced BSM_GID together with the Cause Codes to indicate if the GID was successfully enabled.